Income Tax Notice for Property Sale – Capital Gain, TDS and CA Help

 Notices can also arise where the property has joint owners, where TDS under section 194IA is reflected against one PAN in a different amount, or where the registered sale value differs from the figure considered by the taxpayer in the capital gain computation.

 The Problem: A client sold a residential property for ₹1.2 Crores and reinvested in a new house.
-Since the gain was exempt under Section 54, they didn’t report the sale in their ITR, assuming “no tax due” meant no reporting was required.
+Since the gain was exempt under Section 54, they did not report the sale in their ITR, assuming no tax due meant no reporting was required.

-The Notice: A notice was issued for “Non-disclosure” because the sale appeared in the AIS (Annual Information Statement) but was missing from the return.
+The Notice: A notice was issued for non-disclosure because the sale appeared in the AIS but was missing from the return.

 The Solution: N C Agrawal & Associates reconciled the AIS data, bank statements, and purchase deeds.
 We drafted a technical legal reply proving the reinvestment timelines and submitted the 194IA TDS certificates.

-Result: The case was closed by the department with ZERO tax demand and NO penalty.
+Result: The case was closed with zero tax demand and no penalty.

 How Property Transactions are Reported